 The storm left almost 17 inches of snow and brought below zero temperatures that matched mid-January earlier in the year.
 Contrary wise Christmas was the warmest in 18 years - 35 to 41 degrees.

 Photo top of page: The woodland garden east path with the office on the plateau.
 From a Kodachrome by Martha Crone taken May 29, 1951.
+These Kodachromes were given to Friends of the Wild Flower Garden by Martha Crone Estate.

 (1) Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler